Silent Old Mtns: Velvet Raccoon (2012)

 For the one year anniversary of Velvet Raccoon's release, Silent Old Mtns announced via Facebook that they would be releasing a new album titled Naked Raccoon.
 The album contains all 10 of the tracks featured on Velvet Raccoon performed acoustically, as well as poetry inspired by the album.
 It was released on June 19, 2013.
-In Trebuchet Magazine's review of the album, Scott Laudati writes ...
+In Trebuchet Magazines review of the album, Scott Laudati writes ...
 "Naked Raccoon works so well.
 A stripped down, track by track, acoustic replica of their first album.
 Released on June 19th, Naked Raccoon brings the curtain down on a full year of recording and touring under the ten tracks that we first heard on the plugged-in big brother, Velvet Raccoon."

 In September 2013 Silent Old Mtns performed at the 2013 CBGB Music Festival in New York City.

 Hiatus (2013–14)

 On November 4, 2013, Silent Old Mtns. abruptly announced an indefinite hiatus in a post on Facebook, stating "We are sad to inform all you beautiful and supportive people that Silent Old Mtns. is officially on an indefinite hiatus."
 No official final show was planned, their last performance had taken place at The Sidebar in Baltimore, MD a month earlier on October 16, 2013—a Wednesday night.
 An official explanation was not given for the sudden break up, but in January 2014 Pat Acuna described the group's last months in an anonymous interview about his experiences in the band, posted to YouTube.

 In October 2014 (one year after Silent Old Mtns' last performance), lead singer Andrew Bromhal posted an open letter to the band's official Facebook page, claiming responsibility for the break up.
 Citing a general desire to improve his life as reasons for dissolving the band, he also noted that he and the other band members are "moving on with life", seemingly suggesting that a reunion is unlikely.